 All infuriating lies.
-If you were a character in Pulp Fiction, you would probably print these out, frame them, hunt down the adjuster and stick the frame where the sun don’t shine.
+If you were a character in Pulp Fiction, you would probably print these out, frame them, hunt down the adjuster and stick the frame where the sun doesn’t shine.
 Literally.
-But since you are a law-abiding, wholesome member of the society, I recommend you calmly dismiss this nonsense and proceed with your claim.
+But since you are a law-abiding, wholesome member of society, I recommend you calmly dismiss this nonsense and proceed with your claim.

 What should I do?